xiix0/scam/README.md

-You have a strong appeal for members of the opposite sex.
+You will soon meet a person who will play an important role in your life.